Immigration News

 IRCC exempts graduate students from study permit cap, offers two-week application processing for doctoral students

-Master’s and Doctoral degree students applying to study at public institutions in Canada will be exempt from Canada’s study permit cap starting January 1, 2026.
-Graduate students applying for Canadian study permits on or after this date will no longer require a Provincial or Territorial Attestation Letter (PAL / TAL) in support of their study […]
+Master’s and doctoral degree students applying to study at public institutions in Canada will be exempt from Canada’s study permit cap starting January 1, 2026.
+Graduate students applying for Canadian study permits on or after this date will no longer require a Provincial or Territorial Attestation Letter (PAL/TAL) in support of their study permit applications. […]

 The post IRCC exempts graduate students from study permit cap, offers two-week application processing for doctoral students first appeared on CIC News.